grafana/sigma-rule-deployment/actions/comment-sigma-results/README.md

 ## How It Works

-1. **Title Extraction**: For each changed file, the action reads the YAML content and extracts the `title:` field
+1. **Title Extraction**: For each changed file, the action parses the JSON content and extracts the `title` field (supports both top-level and nested in `rules` array)
 2. **Fallback Handling**: If a title can't be found or the file can't be read, it falls back to using the filename
 3. **Comment Generation**: Creates a markdown comment with:
    - Summary table showing count of changed and deleted files